 My Apple TV Remote Is not Working

 We spent dozens of hours researching so you can get your Apple TV Remote up and running again in no time flat.

-You depend on your Apple TV remote for so much of your entertainment, so it’s understandable that you might find yourself feeling a little ornery when it stops working properly.
+You depend on your Apple TV remote for so much of your entertainment, so, understandably, you might find yourself feeling a little cranky when it stops working correctly.

 How to charge (or change) your Apple TV remote battery